AhmedSamy16/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c => swaps the value of two integers.
 2-strlen.c => finds the length of a string.
 3-puts.c => prints the string followed by a new line.
+4-print_rev.c => prints a string in reverse followed by a new line.